spatie/docs.spatie.be-old/resources/views/menu/v1/usage/html-attributes.md

 <ul role="navigation" class="nav"></ul>
 ```

 The `setAttribute` and `addClass` methods are smart enough to merge class names on render.
-The latter can also accept an array instead of a string.
+The latter can also accepts both arrays and strings.

 ```php
 Link::to('#', 'Back to top')